Kira-Floris/Deep-Learning/Tensorflow/README.md

 ## Custom Model, Dense Layer and Relu
 Can be found in 10_custom_layers.py

+## Pretrained, Fine Tuning and Layers Freezing
+The purpose of Layer Freezing is to use model layers without training them from scratch.
+This allows fast training than training them from scratch.
+The codes can be found in 12_pretrained_model.py .
+It also includes how to fine tune models from tensorflow hub, keras, and other sources like huggingface and github.

 ## Course Sources:
 1. TensorFlow 2.0 Beginner Tutorials by Aladdin Persson : https://youtube.com/playlist?list=PLhhyoLH6IjfxVOdVC1P1L5z5azs0XjMsb&si=bUcpLOQsi3zU1L5A